 All ages and abilities

 We offer opportunities for all ages and abilities within our established programmes.
-We have sessions in Kirk Hallam and Long Eaton with members attending for a variety of reasons, whether it is to keep fit, socialise, or to reach the highest levels.
+We have sessions in Derby, Chesterfield and Long Eaton with members attending for a variety of reasons, whether it is to keep fit, socialise, or to reach the highest levels.

 You can be sure to find a professional yet friendly service from all of our staff, ensuring everyone learns a variety of skills including twists and somersaults as well as balance, co-ordination and flexibility.